PyDMD/glappo/README.md

-The implementation step is clearly the most time consuming, as we need to rewrite the PyDMD framework in a more general way leveraging linear algebra subroutines supported by all the target frameworks (NumPy, PyTorch, ...), rewritten as needed in a more generic way.
+The implementation step is clearly the most time consuming, as we need to rewrite the PyDMD framework in a more general way leveraging linear algebra subroutines supported by all the target frameworks (NumPy, PyTorch, ...).

-This has been achieved by defining a new set of [classes](https://github.com/fAndreuzzi/PyDMD/tree/generic-linalg/pydmd/linalg) implementing a common linear algebra interface.
+This was achieved by defining a new set of [classes](https://github.com/fAndreuzzi/PyDMD/tree/generic-linalg/pydmd/linalg) implementing a common linear algebra interface.
 The DMD variants in PyDMD uses this common interface under the hood, and concrete implementations of the interface are provided for the target frameworks as needed.
 Below we show a